ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

 - You can launch instances of any size into an Availability Zone anywhere in the world with just a few clicks or a line of code, and they are ready in minutes
 - Resizable compute capacity
 - You can launch instances from Amazon Machine Images (AMIs)
-- You can control traffic to and from instances
+- You can control traffic to and from instances using security groups.
 - Provides tools to build failure resilient applications and isolate them from common failure scenarios
+-

 ### **Launching an EC2 Instance**

+- First time you launch an Amazon EC2 instance, you will likely use the AWS Management Console _Launch Instance Wizard_.

 These are the nine key decisions to make when you create an EC2 instance by using the AWS Management Console Launch Instance Wizard.